cosmos72/stmx/README.md

 with a fast Common Lisp (SBCL or better), STMX can execute up to 1.5 millions transactions per second per CPU core.

-Taking as a small but somewhat realistic example the (dining philosophers)[example/dining-philosophers.lisp], with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (10-20%), each CPU core runs approximately 600000 transactions per second.
+Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp), with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (10-20%), each CPU core runs approximately 600000 transactions per second.